Asu-chan/NSMBWThePranksterComets/README.md

 While I can't really do anything to prevent people from doing so, if someone does try to revive the mod I will publicly state that it was done without my consent and that I encourage not to play said mod.

+### Compiling / Assembling

+To compile the game's source code (`Kamek` folder), download tool binaries [here](https://drive.google.com/file/d/1v1Qg7yv8ss3fTHtvBvGh8plukPmq_ptB/view?usp=sharing), unzip them and place them in the `Kamek`'s `tools` folder.
+Then, if you want to compile only the PALv1 region of the game for obvious playtesting and debugging purposes, run the `#makeNewerKP.bat` script.
+Otherwise, run the `#makeNewerKP-release.bat` script.
+You'll find your compiled code in the `Build` folder.

+To assemble the game's code loader (`Loader` folder), run the `compile.bat` script in the `Loader` folder and it'll assemble all `.S` files in the folder.

+To compile the Prankster Toolbox, open the `PranksterToolbox.sln` solution file in the `PranksterToolbox` folder using [`Visual Studio 2019`](https://visualstudio.microsoft.com/older-downloads/) (Only version 2019 has been tested, however newer versions should work just fine) and generate the whole solution, as Debug or Release depending of your needs.
+If you need the tool's exe without bothering with visual studio, you can find it in [`PranksterToolbox/PranksterToolbox/bin/Release`](https://github.com/Asu-chan/NSMBWThePranksterComets/tree/clang-no-translations/PranksterToolbox/PranksterToolbox/bin/Release)

 ### Game files

 If you're looking for the game's files, you can find them [here](https://drive.google.com/file/d/11UPNLxT45MTsbRYdXjAEgHRMXuQ9SKNd/view?usp=sharing)